araa47/Flask-API-for-Authentication/Readme.md

 The following project is a simple python flask program that hosts a REST API with support for user authentication and storing data on a postgres sql db.

 The program uses postgres sql database, one for testing and another for development.
 Both need to be set-up before starting with this project.
 The program also requires python3 installed in your computer.
+If you want the simplest way to deploy, please skip to Heroku Deployment.

 ## Set-up and Installation and Testing